anakinskywalker0903/Museboard/README.md

-# 🎯 MuseBoard - AI-Powered Brainstorming Whiteboard
+# 🎯 Brainstormzz - AI-Powered Brainstorming Whiteboard

 > Turn vague thoughts into structured, actionable ideas with Chrome's built-in AI

-## 🚀 What is MuseBoard?
+## 🚀 What is Brainstormzz?

-MuseBoard is an AI-powered brainstorming whiteboard that helps creators organize their thoughts quickly and efficiently.
+Brainstormzz is an AI-powered brainstorming whiteboard that helps creators organize their thoughts quickly and efficiently.
 All AI processing happens locally using Chrome's built-in Gemini Nano model - no cloud required, 100% private.

 ## ✨ Features